computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 ### What to learn from the example?

 The constructions of formal proofs is a creative skill, from the sprouting of conjectures to the formal proofs themselves.
 While there are formal rules and constraints that are navigated, there is no procedure that one can follow to derive a formal property or prove it.
 With practise and experience, intuitions can be sharpened that will help constructing formal proofs.
-A futher perspective to consider is that proofs are intended to convince others of a particular point, they are arguments.
+A further perspective to consider is that proofs are intended to convince others of a particular point, they are arguments.
 Sometimes an argument requires more formal details, other times a sketch can be convincing enough.
 Think of the formal nature of a proof not as an obstacle, but rather as a way to strengthen theoretical arguments.

 We next cover some of the fascinating history of formal proofs, after which we illustrate three commonly used formal proof strategies.